reveng007/C2_Server/README.md

 keylog_off                    :    To close keylogger and self destruct the logged file

-spoof_passwd                  :    To spoof password as a file from trgt machine (windows 10, Chrome browser Version 89.0.4389.90 (Official Build) (64-bit)) and sents to C2Server
+spoof_passwd                  :    To spoof password as a file from trgt machine's browser (windows 10, Chrome browser Version 89.0.4389.90 (Official Build) (64-bit)) and sents to C2Server
 (windows only)

 spoof_wanip                   :    Spoofs public/wan ip of the trgt machine